apparentlymart/pish/README.rst

 * the function must return something iterable which is the output stream.
   (If the function only returns one value, just return a one-element tuple containing the value.)

+The parameters to the command are marshalled from the provided parameter list as follows:

+* an unquoted literal that consists only of digits will be passed as an `int`.

+* an unquoted literal with two sets of digits separated by a period will be passed as a `float`.

+* an unquoted literal that is exactly `True` or `False` will be passed as a `bool`.

+* a quoted literal will always be passed as a string.

+* a lambda function will be passed as a callable whose kwargs become the global scope in which the provided expression is evaluated.

+* an inline statement will be passed as an iterable that returns the results of the statement.